Stuffed Shishito Peppers

 Stuff the peppers with pantry staple ingredients and pop them in the oven.
 That's it-a super quick party appetizer (like these peanut butter-stuffed jalapenos) is ready to serve in a flash.

-As you take a bite, you'll first feel the rich, peppery flavors hit the palate, and then the fabulous cream cheese soothes the palate.
+As you take a bite, you'll first feel the rich, peppery flavors hit your palate, and then the fabulous cream cheese soothes it.

 Jump to: